This easy fudge recipe is the ultimate homemade fudge recipe. Make extra for holiday gift giving.

 Here are some fun fudge recipe flavoring ideas:

-Substitute a few tablespoons of caramel sauce or dulce de leche in lieu of the sweetened condensed milk
+- Substitute a few tablespoons of caramel sauce or dulce de leche instead of the sweetened condensed milk.

 More homemade gifts for the holidays

 These recipes make terrific homemade gifts for the holidays:

 ● This Easy Homemade Dog Treats Recipe is perfect for all your friends with dogs.